Dow sells portfolio of herbicides amid consolidation drive

 Dow rival Monsanto has said it is studying every possibility for consolidation in the seed and agrochemical sectors.

-Monsanto, the world’s largest seed company, abandoned a $45 billion bid for Syngenta AG in August and since then, nearly all of the major players in the farm chemicals and seeds business have been the subject of consolidation talk.
-(Reporting by Tom Polansek; Editing by Bernard Orr)
+Monsanto, the world’s largest seed company, abandoned a $45 billion bid for Syngenta AG SYNN.VX in August and since then, nearly all of the major players in the farm chemicals and seeds business have been the subject of consolidation talk.